y-code/react-redux-stethoscope/README.md

 Now, Stethoscope is ready to call `listenAsync()` to test each action dispatch.

 ## Usage with Enzyme
-You can also use [Enzyme](https://enzymejs.github.io/enzyme/) to render react components and simulate operations with React-Redux Stethoscope.
+You can also use [Enzyme](https://enzymejs.github.io/enzyme/) with React-Redux Stethoscope, to render react components and simulate operations.
 The set-up and usage of Stethoscope are all in the same manner.